 Another advantage of Seattle’s workforce is the diversity.
 This summer, University of Washington was ranked the 3rd most affordable college in the nation.
 The stellar education paired with lower barriers to entry than other highly regarded four-year universities has helped grow a diverse talent pool in the greater Seattle area that technology companies can recruit from.

 Overall, the Eastside is a strong alternative to Silicon Valley for technology companies.
 The Eastside’s unique history, economic landscape and labor composition are the main factors that differentiate the region and fuel continued growth, and we can’t wait to see what the future holds for the region!

-Clayton Blueher is an associate at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Clayton at 1-844-662-6635 or firstname.lastname@example.org to learn more.
+Austin Lashley is an associate vice president of Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Contact Austin at 1-844-662-6635 or firstname.lastname@example.org to learn more.

 Gavin Curtis is a vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
 Contact Gavin at 1-844-662-6635 or email@example.com to learn more.